Bondval/onlineRoundDEVChallenge13/README.md

 DEV Challenge (first fight)
 ======================

+This site was created in 10 days for the DEV Challenge online tour.
-Webapp based on Html/Css, without JavaScript.
+Web app based on Html/Css, without JavaScript.

 Getting Started
 ===============